Mia-Brunner/C2C-Marketplace/README.md

 3. Devise Authentication: Allows users to create new accounts and ensures that any changes made to the listings can only be done by the authorised user.

-4. Sign In/Sign Out: Only regsitered users have access to and can see the seller contact information if they wish to communicate with the seller.
+4. Privacy: Only regsitered users have access to and can see the seller contact information if they wish to communicate with the seller.

 ### Sitemap